wwone/sudoku/input/readme.txt

 "options_raw.json" contains the driving options for the program.
 The created Sudoku puzzle will reflect the settings indicated in this file.
+The settings are not entirely compatible with each other (work-in-progress), and some settings override others.
+My personal recommendation is to use the "frequency" patterns for EASY, MEDIUM, and HARD.
+But it is possible to set the number of "givens", and ask for rows and/or columns to be removed, as well as 3x3 boxes to be removed.
+My experience is that a generally "random" puzzle is very strange.

 "sud_raw.json" contains the raw information used by the Sudoku puzzle creator, including the seed "solution" matrices.
-Given the algorithms, each see should be the basis for creating millions (and more) individual puzzles.
+Given the algorithms, each seed should be the basis for creating millions (and more) individual puzzles.